dylanmc/CryptoBook/src/1_Introduction.md

 fraction of the benefit of doing.
 You'll need access to a computer.
 It can be a Windows, MacOS or Linux computer - they're all fine.

 Having a group of people to work with is a good idea.
 A lot of the activities require serious thought, and it's totally normal to get stuck (often).
 If you work with a group of people, when one of you gets stuck, the others can help out.
 Not by giving answers, but by nudging in productive directions.
 Often all it takes to do this is to ask "What are you working on?
 What have you tried?
 Is there anything you haven't tried yet?"
 Explaining the answers to these questions to another person is often enough to get unstuck.

 ## Why cryptography?

 Cryptography is the mathematics of secret messages.
-The popularity and pervasiveness of social media has caused some people to comment "nothing is secret."
+The popularity and pervasiveness of social media has caused some people to comment "nothing is secret any more."
 But is that really true?
 People share photos taken in restaurants all the time, but is it a good idea to share a photo of the credit card you used to pay for your food?
 What about sharing your social media passwords?
-Needless to say, privacy and cryptography are both interesting, and related to each other in subtle ways.
+Needless to say, privacy and cryptography are both interesting, and are related to each other in subtle ways.

 ## Let's get started

 Print out and assemble the Reverse Caesar Cipher kit that comes with the book.
 The Caesar Cipher is one of the earlest known ciphers, used by Caesar to communicate orders to distant generals.
 The idea is that if the messenger was intercepted by foes of Caesar, that they wouldn't learn any secrets from the message they carried.

 ![Example cipher wheel setting - you could call this A$\leftrightarrow$D, Z$\leftrightarrow$E, among other things](figures/AtoD.eps)